 ONE INDIA ROAD TRIP is my most ambitious project to date.
 I say that about all my expeditions, but this one truly lives up to it.
-A journey of about 70,000 km, spanning almost all the 695 districts in India, to better a Guinness World Record of the longest car journey in a single country in an electric vehicle (EV).
+A journey of more than 65,000 km, spanning almost all the districts in mainland India, to better a Guinness World Record of the longest car journey in a single country in an electric vehicle (EV).

-ONE INDIA ROAD TRIP will be conducted in a campervan that I have christened Roamulus.
-I will travel, eat, brush, bathe and sleep in about 75 sq ft of space.
-I will recount the memories of this journey of homage from within this campervan.
-I will conduct my social media interactions from within Roamulus.
-This will be my home.
-And this will be my office on wheels for the entire duration of the journey.
+ONE INDIA ROAD TRIP will be conducted in an electric vehicle.
+I will travel, eat, brush, bathe and maybe even sleep in it.
+I will recount the memories of this journey of homage from within this vehicle.
+This will be my home and office on wheels.

 Bettering a Guinness World Record

-ONE INDIA ROAD TRIP is an attempt to better the existing Guinness World Record of the longest car journey within a single country.
+ONE INDIA ROAD TRIP is an attempt to better the existing Guinness World Record of the longest car journey within a single country in an electric vehicle.
 The current record, according to the Guinness World Records website is:

 The proposed route

 When I started out on the logistics behind the ONE INDIA ROAD TRIP I did not realise that the toughest activity would be to design the route.
 India is a large country, one of the largest in the world.
 Yet, to cover a distance of over 65,000+ km, without backtracking on any road, is very difficult to put together.
 The route that has been designed covers 68,254 km travelling through 28 of the 29 States (except the Andaman Islands), six of the eight Union Territories (except Ladakh and Lakshadweep), and 594 of the 695 districts in the country.
 According to Guinness Worlds guidelines, any part of the track that is repeated has to be deleted from the overall distance count.
 Even though a lot of effort has gone into ensuring there is no overlap in the tracks, I suspect I will end up driving a distance in excess of 75,000 km to cater to any eventuality.